The BQ framework

 In addition to these five Big Questions, BQ3 (‘Spin’) considers the role of language and other forms of communication in conveying (and often manipulating) ideas and knowledge.
 Although this is not referred to explicitly by the knowledge framework, it is an essential element of understanding knowledge – now more so than ever – and aligns to the last course aim, the fourth and fifth learning objectives, and at least two of the learner profile attributes.

-4. The assessment tasks
+4. Alignment to the assessment tasks

 The two assessment tasks for the 2022 syllabus are the essay and the exhibition.
 The essay is written and overseen very much like its previous incarnation, with a few minor differences; the exhibition is a new task, requiring a big rethink for TOK teachers.
 We delivered a webinar on the assessment tasks, which you can access here.